 How to Exercise Outside in Hot Weather

 Exercising outside in hot weather can feel much harder than working out in the cooler months.
 However this is no reason to shun outdoor workouts when it’s hot outside.
-By taking a few special measures you can ensure you have a safe and enjoyable workout even when the temperature soars.
+By taking a few special measures you can ensure you have a safe, enjoyable and highly productive workout even when the temperature soars.
 Read More

 Although the sun is a temperamental visitor to the UK, when it does show its face, the first thing that springs to mind is the humble ice lolly!
 There are plenty of lollies in supermarket freezers these days, such as the classics Magnum and Solero but none compare with the classics of old.
 We’re talking about the ice lollies from the ice cream vans during the 80s and 90s.
 So roll up the retro ices!
 Check out this list of lollies and tell us which is your favourite: Read More

 One of the best smells has to be freshly brewed coffee.
 We bet most people can also vouch for freshly baked bread, chocolate, vanilla and flowers as positive aromas.
 In the same way, most people can agree on the foulness of disagreeable aromas, such as sewage.

 Whether you love or hate a particular smell, an interesting discovery by scientists is that certain smells can improve our physical performance.
 Certain scents can increase our energy levels, while other smells can have a relaxing effect, calming anxiety and improving confidence.
 So which smells should we use to improve our athletic performance?
 Read More